nnhsse202324/busapp/README.md

 #### Student Experience
 On the home page, students have access to all the information they need.
-The page consists of  a bus table displaying Bus Number, Bus Change, Status and Time.
+The page consists of  a bus table displaying Bus Number, Bus Change, Status, Time of the status change, announcements, timer (when admin presses the lockWave button).
 Additionally, a panel displaying the weather is visible in the top right.

 Students should first check for a bus change when opening the app and then periodically check the status of their bus to make sure they catch it.
 Information updated by admins is live so students will not have to refresh to view new information.